Last Updated on September 24, 2022

 Green beans are safe for pregnant women if they are washed thoroughly under running water.
 Frozen green beans must be stored according to package instructions.
 For canned beans, be cautious about home-canned varieties and choose commercial cans that aren’t damaged.

-How can washing make green beans safe and home-canning make them unsafe?
-Read on to find out the answers to these questions and learn what nutrients you can gain from green beans!
+How can washing make these beans safe and home-canning make them unsafe?
+Read on to find out the answers to these questions and learn what nutrients you can gain from these beans!

 Covered in this Article: